904-530-6010

 Picture

 As the County’s Clerk of Courts and Comptroller, Mr. John A. Crawford is governed by statutory authority as the County’s auditor, recorder, and custodian of all funds.
 The Clerk works directly with the Board to ensure the County has adequate financial controls and actively manages the investment of County funds.
-Following the notice from Fitch, Clerk of Courts John Crawford stated, “What great news!
-Fitch Ratings, an independent rating agency, has once again affirmed the County's high credit ratings and upgraded our outlook from stable to positive.
-I am incredibly proud of the Board (and their staff) for prioritizing financial planning and dedicating efforts to strengthen the County's financial position."
+Following Fitch’s credit rating increase, Mr. Crawford stated, “What an incredible accomplishment!
+The AAA rating is the highest rating available and is a testament to our county's strong fiscal management and commitment to fiscal sustainability.
+This upgrade reflects the confidence that investors and analysts have in our ability to maintain sound financial practices that help ensure a secure future for our community.”

 -Sabrina Robertson